proxystore/proxystore/docs/getstarted.rst

-ProxyStore provides the proxy interface to a number of commonly used object stores as well as the :any:`Proxy <proxystore.proxy.Proxy>` and :any:`Factory <proxystore.factory.Factory>` building blocks to allow developers to create powerful just-in-time resolution functionality for Python objects.
+ProxyStore provides the proxy interface to a number of commonly used object stores as well as the :any:`Proxy <proxystore.proxy.Proxy>` and :class:`Factory <proxystore.factory.Factory>` building blocks to allow developers to create powerful just-in-time resolution functionality for Python objects.

 Installation